sitBLR-Workshop/Q1-2026/README.md

-# Session ID - Session Title
+# AI161 - Hands-on: Benchmark, evaluate, and optimize prompts across models

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2025 session called AI161 - Hands-on: Benchmark, evaluate, and optimize prompts across models.

 ## Overview

-This session introduces attendees to...
+This session introduces attendees to our new AI Core services for prompt optimizations and evaluation.

+Get hands-on experience with the prompt editor, registry, and benchmarking tools available from the generative AI hub capability in SAP AI Core.
+You can compare models, evaluate performance, and optimize prompts.
+Learn how to build resilient, model-agnostic AI workflows and avoid vendor lock-in.

 ## Requirements